eleme/corvus/docs/lpt.md

 ## Tests

-Note: The following tests are carried out in extreme load, focused on how much load it can operate on, in disregard of service quanlity(return time).
+Note: The following tests are carried out in extreme load, focused on how much load it can operate on, in disregard of service quality(return time).

 1. [set](redis_benchmarks/set.md)